SkoolNotes/Taproot/2020BIO101/KBhBIO101Retroviruses.md

 A bonus for HIV (which is a Retrovirus) — it utilities **protease** to cut HIV's polyproteins into individual parts ready for budding.

 ## Retroviruses, Late Stage
 The proviral region (the part that makes virus) newly inserted to the cell's DNA is transcribed slowly when normal [[KBhBIO101CentralDogma]] comes across it to synthesize proteins.
+In this case, this virus would spread through cell duplication

 When the cell is undergoing [[KBhBIO101CellCycle]], the proviral area is replicated and exported as usual, making descendents of the cell also have the proviral region.
 This property makes these viruses especially hard to get rid of, which is why we still can't cure HIV.